neperfepx/neper/doc/exprskeys.rst

 .. [#muparser_doc] Taken from the :data:`muparser` `documentation <http://beltoforion.de/article.php?a=muparser>`_

-.. [#multiscale_face] Applies only to a 3D tessellation and relevant for multiscale tessellations.
-The scale of a face is the scale at which the face was created, and it ranges from 0 (for domain faces) to the number of scales of the tessellation (for the last created faces).
+.. [#multiscale_entity] Applies only to a 3D tessellation and relevant for multiscale tessellations.
+The scale of an entity (vertex, edge or face) is the scale at which the entity was created, and it ranges from 0 (for domain entities) to the number of scales of the tessellation (for the last created entities).

+.. [#multiscale_entity_mesh] Applies only to a 3D mesh and relevant for meshes of multiscale tessellations.
+The scale of an elset is equal to the scale of its corresponding tessellation entity  [#multiscale_entity]_.

 .. [#equivalent_diameter] Equivalent diameter = diameter of the circle of equivalent area/volume in 2D/3D